-Midlothian-based Bridges Training Foundation has announced its inaugural “Great Inclusion Race & Party in the Park” to be held Saturday, June 26 from 10 a.m. to 4 p.m. at Midlothian Community Park.
+Bridges Training Foundation will hold its inaugural “Great Inclusion Race & Party in the Park” on Saturday, June 26 from 10 a.m. to 4 p.m. at Midlothian Community Park.

 The event will help build connected lives for people with intellectual and developmental disabilities.